Lucas-C/ludochaordic/content/2019-11-23-pandemic-worldwide-research-program-and-mass-migrations.md

 **EDIT [2020/01/27]**: Michael also sent me a german translation of the _Worldwide Research Program_ scenario.
 Thank you!

+**EDIT [2020/07/26]**: thanks to Jared, I fixed several English mistakes in the Worldwide Research Program PDF.
+A new 1.2 version is now available.

 <div class="imgs">
   <a href="images/jeux/Pandemic%20Scenario%20Mass%20Migrations%20DE%20druckfreundlich.jpg">